Social Work majors typically take the following courses in the fall semester of their first year:

 Reason.
 Faith.
 SERVICE.
 Social work students at the Catholic University of America receive both theoretical and practical training that prepares them to work in public welfare agencies, general and mental health hospitals, courts and probation departments, family and children services agencies, neighborhood and community action agencies, and other settings.
 That training is firmly grounded in the Catholic tradition and informed by the Church's teachings.

 Courses in theology and philosophy will deepen your understanding of the theoretical and ethical foundations of your practice.
 In fact all of your courses -- in social work, theology, philosophy, social and behavioral sciences, and the humanities -- will help you to refine your writing, to sharpen your reasoning, to think more deeply and broadly about the foundations of your intellectual and spiritual heritage, and to begin making connections among the various kinds of knowledge.
 They will help you think about the human good and so prepare you to serve others.

 Students normally take five courses.
 We've registered you for your two Learning Community classes.
 You will need to register for three more.

 To begin your study of social work this fall, you should register for “Introduction to Social Work” (SSS 101), an overview of the historical development of and trends in social welfare and social work.
 This introduction will help you learn the lay of the land in the field of social work.

-You are encouraged to take an elective course.
+For your fifth course, you can choose what you like.
+You can take a liberal arts elective or a free elective course in a subject of your interest.
+Or, you may wish to begin study in a secondary subject area, perhaps for a minor or certificate.
 Explore an academic interest or choose a course that raises the questions and concerns you have because of your interest in social work, but that come at those questions and concerns in different, complementary ways.

 Know which courses you want?
 Get registered.